Duluth, Minnesota: Permanent settlement

-As European Americans continued to settle and encroach on Ojibwe lands, the U.S. government made a series of treaties, executed between 1837 and 1889, that expropriated vast areas of tribal lands for their use and relegated the Native American peoples to a number of small reservations.
+As European Americans continued to settle and encroach on Ojibwe lands, the U.S. government made a series of treaties, executed between 1837 and 1889, that expropriated vast areas of tribal lands for their use and subsequently relegated the Native American peoples to a number of small reservations.
 Interest in the area was piqued in the 1850s by rumors of copper mining.
-A government land survey in 1852, followed by a treaty with local tribes in 1854, secured wilderness for gold-seeking explorers, sparked a land rush, and led to the development of iron ore mining in the area.
+A government land survey in 1852, followed by a treaty with local tribes in 1854, secured wilderness lands for gold-seeking explorers, sparked a land rush, and led to the development of iron ore mining in the area.
 The 1854 Ojibwe Land Cession Treaty would force the Ojibwe onto what are now known as the Fond du Lac and Grand Portage Reservations, though some land rights such as hunting and fishing were retained.

 Around the same time, newly constructed channels and locks in the East permitted large ships to access the area.
 A road connecting Duluth to the Twin Cities was also constructed.
 Eleven small towns on both sides of the St. Louis River were formed, establishing Duluth's roots as a city.

 By 1857, copper resources were scarce and the area's economic focus shifted to timber harvesting.
 A nationwide financial crisis, the Panic of 1857, caused most of the city's early pioneers to leave.
-A history of Duluth written in 1910 relates, "Of the handful remaining in 1859 four men were unemployed and one of those was a brewer.
+A history of Duluth written in 1910 says: "Of the handful remaining in 1859 four men were unemployed and one of those was a brewer.
 Capital idea; build a brewery.
 The absence of malt and hops and barley did not at all embarrass those stout-hearted settlers."
-The water for brewing was obtained from a stream that emptied into Lake Superior that came to be called Brewery Creek, as it is still known today.
-While the brewery "was not a pecuniary success", a few decades later it became the Fitger Brewing Company.
+The water for brewing was obtained from a stream that emptied into Lake Superior that came to be called Brewery Creek.
+While the brewery "was not a pecuniary success", it became the Fitger Brewing Company a few decades later.